rixiobarrios/js-debugging-errors/README.md

 This lab contains 10 prompts inside [`lib/errors.md`](lib/errors.md).
 Each prompt includes a short snippet of JavaScript code that has an error or bug in it.
-Your task is to review the code and the error it creates, then determine what the cause of the error and how you can fix it.
+Your task is to review the code and the error it creates, then determine the cause of the error and how you can fix it.

 Each prompt asks three questions:

-A. What is the error message?
+1. What is the error message?
-B. What is causing the error?
+1. What is causing the error?
-C. How can you resolve/fix the error?
+1. How can you resolve/fix the error?

 Write your answers inside of [`lib/errors.md`](lib/errors.md).
 Your answers can be written or you can provide a fixed code snippet.
 Make a commit after each prompt.
-Then turn your lab in with a pull request on this repository
+Then turn your lab in with a pull request on this repository.

 We've provided an html file inside of `lib/` that you can use to test out the code.
 Add each code snippet to the html file and review it in the browser.